 My Little Pony: Friendship is Magic has gained an insane amount of popularity since its release in 2010.
-With a shocking 143 half-hour episodes (and another 26 scheduled to air starting on April 15th), it’s success is among the top of modern-day animation.
+With a shocking 143 half-hour episodes (and another 26 scheduled to air starting on April 15th), it’s success is among the top in modern-day animation.

 The My Little Pony franchise began with a toy line in 1981, but expanded into the world of television in 1992.
 Its target audience has always been young girls; however, the Friendship is Magic series has seemingly opened up brand-new doors in reaching audiences of all genders and ages.